camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 == Specialized `memcpy` use case

-A tuned memory copy operation can produce a 10% speedup over `std::memcpy`, and heterogenious memory systems require an alternative#footnote[See "Going faster than memcpy"@FastMemCpy and CUDA's `cudaMemcpy`@CudaMemCpy for some notable examples.]. `std::trivially_relocate`'s coupling of the physical moving of an object with restarting its lifetime makes it is impossible to portably take
+A tuned memory copy operation can produce a 10% speedup over `std::memcpy`, and heterogeneous memory systems require an alternative#footnote[See "Going faster than memcpy"@FastMemCpy and CUDA's `cudaMemcpy`@CudaMemCpy for some notable examples.]. `std::trivially_relocate`'s coupling of the physical moving of an object with restarting its lifetime makes it is impossible to portably take